 The Garrick Theatre opened on April 24th 1889 with a play by Arthur Wing Pinero, The Profligate and has since become associated with comedies and comedy-dramas.
 Sydney Grundy’s successful French comedy A Pair of Spectacles opened in 1890, after which came The Notorious Mrs Ebbsmith in 1895, starring Mrs Patrick Campbell.
 Subsequent productions included J. M Barrie’s The Wedding Guest and Rutland Barrington’s Water Babies.
 In 1921, Basil Rathbone starred in The Edge o’Beyond.
 Further productions have included No Sex Please We’re British, which subsequently transferred to the Duchess Theatre in August 1986.
 In 1995, the Royal National Theatre’s award-winning production of An Inspector Calls opened after successful seasons at the Lyttelton, Olivier and Aldwych theatres.

 Most recent productions have included Pygmalion in 2011, starring Rupert Everett and Kara Tointon, followed by Chicago, which transferred from the Cambridge Theatre and concluded its fifteen-year run at the Garrick in 2012.
 Other notable productions have included the 2012 premiere of the musical Loserville, as well as Rock of Ages and Twelve Angry Men starring Martin Shaw.
 After a successful run at the Young Vic, The Scottsboro Boys transferred to the Garrick for a strictly limited season.
 Following this, The Beatle’s tribute musical Let it Be ran at the Garrick during 2015.
 Judi Dench starred in The Winter’s Tale, which received wide critical acclaim.
 Zoe Wanamaker wowed audiences in Terrence Rattigan’s stunning monologue All on her Own, which ran simultaneously with Harlequinade.
 Adrian Lester starred as the first black actor, Ira Alridge, in Red Velvet, which closed on February 27th.
 Kenneth Branagh and Rob Brydon revived their Lyric Belfast production of The Painkiller as part of the Branagh Season at the Garrick, earning mixed reviews and closing April 30th 2016.
+Richard Madden, Lily James, Meera Syal and Derek Jacobi starred in a 1950’s Vienna-set version of Romeo and Juliet.
+During the final three weeks of the run, Richard Madden pulled out due to injury and was replaced by Freddie Fox.

 - Bars on Dress Circle and Upper Circle floors